ulfschneider/ulf.website/content/posts/2023-01-05-edge-search.md

 _edge/search-index.json
 ```

-Whatever is added to your `.gitignore` will not only be ignored by Git, but also by 11ty, which is correct for the index.
-Therefore you do not need to add the same entry do your `.eleventyignore` file.
+Whatever is added to your `.gitignore` will not only be ignored by Git, but also by 11ty, which is correct for the index and you do not need to add the same entry do your `.eleventyignore` file.

 In my case, with 11ty, I have a template file named `search-index.html` (the ending is `.html`, not `.json`) which I store under the input folder 11ty is using.
 The file looks like this: